NEXT plc – Annual report – 31 January 2026

 Long term decisions

-Within the fast-moving fashion retail sector, the operational cycle is short and has become even shorter within recent years.
+Within the fast-moving and seasonality of the fashion retail sector, the operational cycle is short and has become even shorter within recent years.
 Despite this, we are mindful that our strategic decisions can have long term implications for the business and its stakeholders and these implications are carefully assessed.

 The most prevalent example of this is in the Board’s decisions with regard to capital allocation.
 The Board balances:

-- The expectations of long term investors on dividends and the return of capital to shareholders via the share buyback programme; with
+- The expectations of long term investors on dividends and the return of capital to shareholders via share buybacks and/or special dividends or by way of capital redemption; with

 - The increased need for capital expenditure on warehouses, systems, stores, and our Total Platform investments to support the growth of the business.